reqnroll/Reqnroll/docs/Gherkin/Gherkin-Reference.md

   Scenario: Maker starts a game
 ```

-The name and the optional description have no special meaning to SpecFlow.
+The name and the optional description have no special meaning to Reqnroll.
 Their purpose is to provide
 a place for you to document important aspects of the feature, such as a brief explanation
 and a list of business rules (general acceptance criteria).